Phantomojo/Vanta-ledger/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

+---

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License.
+See [LICENSE](LICENSE) for details.

+---

-## Acknowledgments
+## 🙏 Acknowledgments

 - Original concept by Phantomojo
 - Developed with assistance from Manus AI
+- Inspired by MPesa, Instagram, and modern fintech apps